TULiberalArts/Environmental-Studies/pages/next-stops.md

 You care deeply about the health of the planet, enough to pursue an environmental studies degree.
 But what comes next?
 Find out what [you can do with a degree in environmental studies](#what-can-I-do-with-a-degree-in-environmental-studies?) and [make your declaration](#make-your-declaration) at the College of Liberal Arts!
 Need to learn more?
 Come [visit us](#visit-us) today, review the [application deadlines](#deadlines), consider your [transfer](#thinking-of-transferring) options and [apply](#apply)!

 ## What Can I Do with a Degree in Environmental Studies?
-Graduates in Environmental Studies from Temple University land competitive, meaningful jobs upon graduation in Philadelphia and beyond, working in business, government and non-profits.
-The U.S. Department of Labor projects faster than average growth for careers in environmental fields.
+Temple University Environmental studies graduates land competitive, meaningful jobs upon graduation in Philadelphia and beyond, working in business, government and nonprofits.
+The [U.S. Department of Labor](https://www.bls.gov/ooh/life-physical-and-social-science/environmental-scientists-and-specialists.htm) projects faster-than-average growth for careers in environmental fields.

 Jobs for Environmental Studies majors include:
 - Environmental Activism and Conservation